forcedotcom/b2b-commerce-for-visualforce/README.md

 Further integrate your fully featured Visualforce storefront with an Experience Builder site, and deliver a smooth transitional experience for your buyers across your solution.

-This steps through deploying the Header components using SFDX.
+This guide steps through deploying the Header components using SFDX.

 ## Prerequisites